mkieblesz/local-workspace/README.md

 * debugging broken command scripts

-    When container has problems starting override default command in service definition in `docker-compose.yml` file.
+    When container has problems starting override default command in service definition in `docker-compose.yml` file and exec into container to debug.

     ```yml
     command: /bin/bash -x -c 'while true; do sleep 60; done'